-- 1) The building(s) used for reverse osmosis, boiling, and/or canning must have floors that can drain and are washable.
+- licensure program.
+During the organic inspection, dairy producers must make the Report of Bacterial Examination of Water available to demonstrate compliance. - 3) The building(s) used for reverse osmosis, boiling, and/or canning must have floors that can drain and are washable.
 Gravel floors are allowed.
-Dirt floors are prohibited. - 2) Conventional cleaning products may be used provided that care is taken to avoid any contamination of the organic product. - 3) Chlorine bleach products that are of sufficient purity to be categorized as a "food grade" substance (as confirmed by the EPA registration number and the manufacturer's intended use statement) may be used up to maximum-labeled rates for disinfecting and sanitizing food contact surfaces.
+Dirt floors are prohibited. - 4) Conventional cleaning products may be used provided that care is taken to avoid any contamination of the organic product. - 5) Chlorine bleach products that are of sufficient purity to be categorized as a "food grade" substance (as confirmed by the EPA registration number and the manufacturer's intended use statement) may be used up to maximum-labeled rates for disinfecting and sanitizing food contact surfaces.
 Rinsing is not required unless mandated by the label.
-If rinsing is required, rinse water must be potable.
-Producers using food grade bleach solutions to clean tubing are encouraged to trap the chlorine wash so it does not damage the roots of adjacent trees and should consider the fact that most distributors of sugaring equipment do not recommend this practice due to the fact that the salty residue left behind can be attractive to wildlife and result in significant damage to drop lines, lateral lines, mainlines and conductor systems. - 4) Tubing systems shall not be sanitized with prohibited products during the season of sap flow unless the sanitization is followed by a purge or rinse. - 5) Reverse osmosis machines and boiling equipment must be thoroughly rinsed after the use of any cleaning chemicals or preservatives.
-The producer must have a protocol to verify that

-- the quantity and quality of water used in this rinse is adequate.
-This does not have to be documented each time with cleaning records. - 6) Before putting syrup into drums for storage, producers must clean and rinse barrels to ensure that syrup does not come in contact with a contaminant.
-If barrels are cleaned and rinsed by the buyer, producers must have a copy of the buyer's protocol for review to submit as part of the OSP unless that buyer is certified as an organic handler.
+Producers using food grade bleach solutions to clean tubing are encouraged to trap the chlorine wash so it does not damage the roots of adjacent trees and should consider the fact that most distributors of sugaring equipment do not recommend this practice due to the fact that the salty residue left behind can be attractive to wildlife and result in significant damage to drop lines, lateral lines, mainlines and conductor systems. - 6) Tubing systems shall not be sanitized with prohibited products during the season of sap flow unless the sanitization is followed by a purge or rinse. - 7) Reverse osmosis machines and boiling equipment must be thoroughly rinsed after the use of any cleaning chemicals or preservatives.
+The producer must have a protocol to verify that the quantity and quality of water used in this rinse is adequate.
+This does not have to be documented each time with cleaning records. - 8) Before putting syrup into drums for storage, producers must clean and rinse barrels to ensure that syrup does not come in contact with a contaminant.
+If barrels are cleaned and rinsed by the buyer, producers must have a copy of the buyer's protocol for review to submit as part of the OSP unless that buyer is certified as an organic handler. - 9) The Vermont Required Agricultural Practices (RAPs) Rule for the Agricultural Nonpoint Source Pollution Control Program specifies that "farming" includes the use of land for maple sap and the production of maple syrup.
+Sections 6.01 and 6.02 of the RAPs state that agricultural wastes cannot be discharged to surface waters via pipe, ditch, or other conduit, nor cross property boundaries.
+Permeate may be considered agricultural waste if it contains passed sugars that could lead to increased biological oxygen demand (BOD), and any water above outdoor ambient temperature can be a source of thermal pollution.
+The RAPS also require neutralizing the pH of pan acid wash water.
+Use of a 1:1 ratio between baking soda and concentrated acid (before dilution) is recommended.
+VOF recommends producers follow this protocol.
+Application of pH-neutralized phosphoric acid) spread at agronomic rates on land not intended for use in organic production after the ground has thawed and any spreading bans have been lifted, is one acceptable method of disposal.
+The application of waste wash water containing phosphoric acid or containing any prohibited synthetic substances (such as RO membrane storage cleaning solution) to areas used for organic crop production is equivalent to the application of an unapproved synthetic fertilizer and may result in the disqualification of crops produced in those areas and require a three-year transition period before being used to harvest organic crops in the future.